 Sling TV’s selection of channels was lean to start, but it is regularly being beefed up, and the channels it does offer (listed below) are fairly popular.
 The service also offers video-on-demand from a handful of the channels it offers, as well as movie rentals.
 Best of all, Sling TV requires no signup fee, no contract, and you can test it out with a one-week free trial before fully diving in.
 One big change in recent months is the removal of the Broadcast Extra add-on, which included ABC and Univision, both of which account for a large chunk of American programming.

-Below, you’ll find charts for each of the base Sling TV channel packages, followed by a listing of the channels included in add-on packages starting at $5.
+Below, you’ll find charts for each of the base Sling TV channel packages, followed by a listing of the channels included in add-on packages starting at $6.
 The number of available channels for each package has grown and changed over time and is likely to continue expanding and changing into the future, but our guide is regularly updated as things change.
-Listings here are up-to-date as of February 2020.
-Note that while Sling has announced Big Ten Network, it isn’t yet available as of this writing.
-Expect the service to launch ahead of the kickoff of the 2020-2021 college football season (if it even happens).
+Listings here are up to date as of January 2021.

 It’s also important to state that these packages can update and change from time to time, so be sure to double-check Sling TV’s website.

-Sports Extra (Orange), $10 per month: NBA TV, ESPN SEC, ESPN SEC+, PAC 12 Network, ESPNU, ESPNews, NHL Network, BeIN Sports, ESPN Goal Line, Stadium, ESPN Bases loaded, Outside TV, and Tennis Channel, Longhorn Network, ACC Network
+Sports Extra (Orange), $11 per month: NBA TV, ESPN SEC, ESPN SEC+, PAC 12 Network, ESPNU, ESPNews, NHL Network, BeIN Sports, MLB Network, MLB Strike Zone, Tennis Channel, Longhorn Network, ACC Network, Outside TV, ACCNX

-Sports Extra (Blue), $10 per month: RedZone NFL Network, NBA TV, NHL Network, NBC Golf, BeIN Sports, PAC 12 Network, Stadium, Outside TV, Olympic Channel, and Tennis Channel
+Sports Extra (Blue), $11 per month: RedZone NFL Network, NBA TV, NHL Network, MLB Strike Zone, NBC Golf, BeIN Sports, PAC 12 Network, FS2, Olympic Channel, Big Ten Network, Outside TV, Tennis Channel

-Comedy Extra (Orange), $5 per month: MTV, TruTV, MTV2, Paramount Network, CMT, Logo, GSN, TV Land, and Revolt
+Comedy Extra (Orange), $6 per month: MTV, truTV, Paramount Network, MTV2, CMT, Logo, Revolt, GSN, TV Land

-Kids Extra (Orange), $5 per month: Disney Junior, Disney XD, Nick Jr., Nicktoons, TeenNick, Boomerang, BabyTV, and Duck TV
+Kids Extra (Orange), $6 per month: Disney Junior, Disney XD, Nicktoons, TeenNick, Boomerang, BabyTV, Duck TV

-Kids Extra (Blue), $5 per month: Nicktoons, TeenNick, Boomerang, BabyTV, and Duck TV
+Kids Extra (Blue), $6 per month: Nicktoons, TeenNick, Boomerang, BabyTV, Duck TV

-Lifestyle Extra (Orange), $5 per month: VH1, BET, Cooking Channel, DIY Network, FYI, Hallmark Channel, Hallmark Movies & Mysteries, Hallmark Drama, WE TV, Lifetime Movies, Vibrant Network, ZLiving Network, Afro
+Lifestyle Extra (Orange), $6 per month: VH1, Oxygen, Cooking Channel, DIY Network, FYI, Hallmark Channel, Hallmark Movies & Mysteries, Hallmark Drama, WE TV, Lifetime Movies, ZLiving Network

-Lifestyle Extra (Blue), $5 per month: VH1, E!, Oxygen, Cooking Channel, DIY Network, FYI, Hallmark Channel, Hallmark Movies & Mysteries, Hallmark Drama, WE TV, Lifetime Movies, Vibrant Network, ZLiving Network, Afro
+Lifestyle Extra (Blue), $6 per month: VH1, Oxygen, Cooking Channel, DIY Network, FYI, Hallmark Channel, Hallmark Movies & Mysteries, Hallmark Drama, WE TV, Lifetime Movies, ZLiving Network

 Best of Spanish Extra, $10: EstrellaTV, Azteca, BeIN Sports Ñ, BeIN Sports, Cine Latino, Cine Sony, History en Español, Pasiones, INTI, CBeebies BBC, VME Kids, NTN24, Baby TV Español, El Financiero Bloomberg TV, ZeeMuno, ¡Hola!
 TV, Discovery en Español, Discovery Familia